 Emergency hormonal contraception is sometimes called "the morning after pill."
 It is actually a short course of the hormones found in oral contraceptives taken at a high dose.
 The exact regimen (the number of pills and the number of days) depends on the type of oral contraceptive used.

 Depending upon the time during the menstrual cycle that the emergency contraceptives are taken, these may prevent pregnancy by blocking the implantation of the fertilized egg in the uterus, by inhibiting ovulation, or by interfering with fertilization of the egg.
-To be considered a possible candidate for emergency contraceptive pills a woman should receive medical attention within 72 hours of unprotected intercourse.
+To be considered a possible candidate for emergency contraceptive pills a woman should take the medication within 72 hours of unprotected intercourse.
 The pills are most effective when taken as soon as possible after unprotected intercourse.
 (In contrast, emergency contraception with an IUD may be possible 5 days after intercourse, see below.)
-The only known contraindication to emergency contraception is pregnancy.
-So a woman must not be pregnant when these methods are used.
+The only known contraindication to emergency contraception is pregnancy, so a woman must not be pregnant when these methods are used.
 Emergency hormonal contraception may be taken on any day of the menstrual cycle.
-Emergency hormonal contraception is available in the US for people aged 17 or older (proof of ID is required for purchase).
+Emergency hormonal contraception is available wihtout a prescription in the US for people aged 17 or older (proof of ID is required for purchase).
 It is also available for younger teens with parental permission.

-Neither a physical examination, nor any laboratory tests are required prior to use of the emergency hormonal contraception.
+Neither a physical examination nor any laboratory tests are required prior to use of the emergency hormonal contraception.
 It can be taken at any time during the menstrual cycle, and the next menstrual period typically occurs within one week of the expected time.
-The timing of the subsequent menses is to some extent dependant upon the time in the cycle at which the emergency contraceptive was taken.
+The timing of the subsequent menses is, to some extent, dependent upon the time in the cycle at which the emergency contraceptive was taken.

-There are no serious side effects, but the pills may cause nausea in 30% to 50% and vomiting in 15% to 20% of women.
+There are no serious side effects, but the pills may cause nausea and vomiting in some women.
 These side effects may be controlled by taking an anti-nausea drug such as dimenhydrinate (Dramamine).
 Frequently a doctor will give a prescription nausea medication, such as prochlorperazine (Compazine), at the same time as the emergency contraceptive pill.
 A woman may also experience breast tenderness and a temporary disruption of her menstrual cycle.